Home for Global Students

 More Marble in City Chambers than Vatican City

-The Glasgow City Chambers was among the most gorgeous buildings in Scotland and, interestingly, the interior used to serve as a substitute for the Vatican in different films.
+One of the interesting things about Glasgow is the Glasgow City Chambers was among the most gorgeous buildings in Scotland and, interestingly, the interior used to serve as a substitute for the Vatican in different films.
 They, officially opened in 1888, is inscribed in Glasgow’s history and have many luxurious staircases.
 No travel to Glasgow is complete without visiting the City Chambers.

 First City to Give Nelson Mandela “Freedom of The City”